tairtahar/batchnorm/README.md

 ![results](results/Comparison.png)

 The best results are for LeNet with BatchNormalization on each of the layers, both fully connected and convolutional layers.
+However BatchNormalization on the last (fully connected) layer does not seem to be very significant.
+In general there is an evident trend that shows that BatchNormalization both accelerate the learning and increases the final accuracy.